Mertsalov/Reacher_Continuous_Control/README.md

 pip install .
 ```

-If you clone the DRLND repository, the original files from the project can be found in the folder deep-reinforcement-learning\p2_continuous-control
+The original files from the project can be found in the folder `deep-reinforcement-learning\p2_continuous-control`

-##### 3. Clone or copy my repository or folder for this project
+#### 3. Copy the folder for this project

 The folder is named p2_continuous-control.